German

 An exploration of how successive generations have expressed their relationship to the catastrophe of the Nazi past.
 Examines representative texts of East and West German writers/filmmakers in Cold War and post-unification contexts.
 A discussion of German identity from several critical perspectives, including Vergangenheitsbewältigung, the political and cultural influence of the United States and the Soviet Union, gender in the two Germanys, and the politics of migration and citizenship.
 Authors may include Grass, Böll, Borchert, Brussig, Özdamar, Schlink, and Wolf.
 Films by Fassbinder, von Trotta, Schlöndorff, Akin, and Levy.
 Taught in German.

-Examines the study and practice of literature and history as a tool to understand environmentalism and environmental politics in Germany and its relationship to other environmentalisms abroad.
-Considers concepts such as nature, wilderness, the country, and ecology and how they are represented in literature and the media to inform emerging global environmental discussions.
-Themes include: the relationship between environmental experiences and literary representation, concepts of the wilderness, the role of literature in environmental movements, science fiction, and animal rights.
+This course examines the study and practice of literature and history as a tool to understand environmentalism and environmental politics in Germany and its relationship to other environmentalisms abroad.
+The course considers concepts such as nature, wilderness, the country, and ecology and how they are represented in literature and the media to inform emerging global environmental discussions.
+Themes of the course include: the relationship between environmental experiences and literary representation, concepts of the wilderness, the role of literature in environmental movements, science fiction, and animal rights.
 This course utilizes both fictional and nonfictional resources, as well as archival research and use of a broad range of technologies to promote environmental knowledge.
 Taught in German.
+This course originates in German and is crosslisted with: Environmental Studies.
 (Same as: ENVS 3381)

 This course investigates the relationship of literature, art, and Freud’s psychoanalytic theory.
 It traces the literary and artistic sources for Freud’s psychoanalytic theory, determines the role of literature in forming some of Freud’s most central concepts, and examines Freud’s use of literary texts to illustrate or confirm his theories.
 Scrutinizes the narrative, rhetorical, and linguistic challenges involved in telling the story of a life, explores the world of imagination at the center of human subjectivity, and assesses the influence of Freud’s theory of subjectivity on the analysis of characters, authors, and readers.
 Situates Freud’s writings at the limits of both science and literature.
 Taught in German.